SurrogateInc/surrortg-sdk/docs/source/game_loop.md

 it officially begins.

 Intro video can be configured to play during this state from the admin panel.
-Note that the intro video will be cut short if every robot calls self.io.send_pre_game_ready().
+Note that the intro video can be cut short if preGame min length has not been set to match the intro video length.

 The return value of this method will be set as the self.\_current_seat value (which is an integer).